-We define “key competencies” in the Community Partnerships micro-credential area as the knowledge, skills, experiences, and critical commitments that must be mobilized by CEPs to ethically and effectively engage in equity-focused, mutually-beneficial community engagement experiences.
+We define “key competencies” in the area of Community Partnerships as the knowledge, skills, experiences, and critical commitments that must be mobilized by CEPs to ethically and effectively engage in equity-focused, mutually-beneficial community engagement experiences.

 To earn this core credential, an individual effectively demonstrates their knowledge, experience, skills, and critical commitments in the following areas:

 - Ability to reflect on and articulate one’s relationship to the community/communities with which one aims to partner, including attention to how similarities and differences in experience, status, professional affiliation, or identity may shape dynamics of collaboration

 - Knowledge of the community with which you are partnering